 How Much Do The i5 Video Series Cost?

-In-person workshop leaders charge upwards of USD$10,000 to design and facilitate a series of workshops like these.
-Inquiry Partners is offering all five workshops at a special Back-To-School rate of USD$1,499 if you order by November 30, 2014 (these will be priced at USD$1,999 starting December 1, 2014).
+Inquiry Partners is offering all five workshops at a special Back-To-School rate of USD$450 if you order by December 31, 2014 (these will be priced at USD$550 starting January 1, 2015).
 The videos are often used for whole staff meetings, department meetings, PLCs and Critical Friends Groups and at parent meetings to showcase some of the strategies teachers will be using in the school and to encourage parents to try these at home as well.